TimotheeMathieu/adastop/docs/tutorials.md

 Comparator Saved
 ```
-The process stops and we can plot the resulting decisions.
+The process stops when all the comparisons are decided.

+### Analysis of AdaStop results -- plot and status commands

 ```bash
 adastop plot . tesult.pdf